mdmtk/docs/edge/source/guide/csp/wifi.md

 #### Authentication Details
 Specific authentication settings when Enterprise Mode and specific Authentication modes are selected.

-##### **Use User Profile**
-Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android

-Pivotal parm: Yes

-Description: the name that should be used to join the network.

-##### **Enable Credentials Prompting**
-Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

-Pivotal parm: No

-Parm name: EnableCredPrompt

-Description: Specify whether to Prompt for User Credentials

-##### **Credentials Timeout**
-Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

-Pivotal parm: No

-Parm name: CredTimeout

-Description: Provide the timeout when Prompting for User Credentials

-##### **User Profile Mode**
-Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

-Pivotal parm: No

-Parm name: UserProfMode

-Description: Provide the User Profile Mode

 ##### **Encryption Type**
 Pivotal parm: No